-The infrastructure investment requested from USDOT BUILD funds will match local City and County investment to create accessibility to the area by constructing approximately 8 lane miles of new roads, new signals, new street lighting, bicycle and pedestrian infrastructure, transit improvements, green infrastructure, reconstructing the existing inadequate roadway infrastructure located along Arena Parkway which runs the perimeter of the project, create stormwater control and protection from the Missouri River.
-The master plan for development of the Bangert Island Riverfront has been phased to prioritize quick implementation of \$52 million in key infrastructure.
-This investment will create approximately 6.7 million square feet of prime development ground located within the urban core of the fastest growing County within the State of Missouri (+8.3% since 2010).
+The infrastructure investment requested from USDOT BUILD funds will match local City, State, and County investment to create accessibility to the area by constructing the nation's longest autonomous electric trolley system, constructing over 6 lane miles of new roads, new signals, new street lighting, bicycle and pedestrian infrastructure, transit improvements, green infrastructure, reconstruction of the existing inadequate roadway infrastructure located along Arena Parkway which runs the perimeter of the project, and creating stormwater control and flood protection from the Missouri River.

+The master plan for development of the Bangert Island Riverfront is complete and has been phased to prioritize quick implementation.
+The 2019 BUILD application focuses on the implementation of a 20-acre area immediately south of Interstate 70, known as Phase 1.
+Because all property is owned for the Phase 1 area, preliminary design and NEPA permitting material preparation has commenced to allow for immediate implementation of \$24 million in key infrastructure.
+The investment will create around 1 million square feet of prime development ground located within the urban core of the fastest growing County within the State of Missouri (+10.3% since 2010).
 The Missouri State Office of Administration projects even greater long term growth in St. Charles County which is estimated to realize 75.8% growth between 2000 and 2030.
 This growth is primarily focused west of the City of St. Charles creating longer commutes, and bottlenecks in the existing interstate highway infrastructure.
 Incentivizing growth in the City of St. Charles will reduce future vehicular commuting patterns and the burden on the transportation network.
 At the beginning of the 21st Century, our nation faces challenges unlike any other time in our history.